ZhenshengLee/performance_test/README.md

   -c [ --communication ] arg           Communication plugin to use (ROS2,
                                        FastRTPS, ConnextDDSMicro, CycloneDDS,
                                        OpenDDS, ROS2PollingSubscription)
+  -t [ --topic ] arg                   Specify a topic name to use.
+Only the
+                                       pub/sub with the same topic name can communicate with each other.
-  -t [ --topic ] arg                   Topic to use.
-Use --topic_list to get a
+  --msg arg                            Msg to use.
+Use --msg_list to get a
                                        list.
-  --topic_list                         Prints list of available topics and
+  --msg_list                           Prints list of available msg types and
                                        exits.
   --dds_domain_id arg (=0)             Sets the DDS domain id.
   --reliable                           Enable reliable QOS.
 Default is best